Turan Tufan, PhD, Receives Prestigious Helen Hay Whitney Fellowship

 Guoyan Zhao, PhD, delivers Dutcher Tenure Recognition Seminar

 The Department of Genetics Seminar Series continued on Thursday, February 26, with the Dutcher Tenure Recognition Seminar, featuring an in-person presentation by Guoyan Zhao, PhD, Associate Professor with Tenure in the Department of Genetics at WashU Medicine.
-Held in MOORE Auditorium, the event brought together faculty, trainees, and staff to celebrate Dr. Zhao’s promotion and scientific accomplishments.
+Held in Moore Auditorium, the event brought together faculty, trainees, and staff to celebrate Dr. Zhao’s promotion and scientific accomplishments.

 The Dutcher Tenure Recognition Seminar is a long-held tradition in the Department of Genetics, honoring faculty members upon their promotion to tenure.
 The seminar recognizes not only their research excellence, but also their contributions to mentorship, scholarship, and the academic community.